 There was an array of the latest livestock feed solutions, health and veterinary products, pig pens and metal stables, special housing for calves, feeding machines, feeders for the animals and cleaning robots.

 In Denmark, most farms are mechanised.
 In a pig farm I visited, which has 1,000 breeding sows, there were only three employees.
 In Denmark, many functions on the farm are computerised.
 There are machines that feed the animals at set times, with different ratios for each animal.
-There are robots that clean the stables and pens while all livestock must have tags on both ears, with one being electronic.
+Robots clean the stables and pens while all livestock must have tags on both ears, with one being electronic.

 At the J.N.
 Jorenku stand was their flagship brand Staldren, a pinkish powdery substance with a pleasant smell.
 Staldren is a dry compound for disinfecting domestic livestock and poultry.

 According to the company, it has a 99 per cent killing rate of disease causing microbes like Ecoli, salmonella, camphylobactor and streptococcus, and fungi.